 The Chief Risk Officer

-Listed firms and organizations must have an independent senior executive with distinct responsibility for the risk management function and the comprehensive risk management framework across the entire legal entity.
+Listed firms and organizations must employ an independent senior executive with distinct responsibility for the risk management function, and a comprehensive risk management framework across the entire legal entity.
 This executive is commonly referred to as the Chief Risk Officer (CRO).

-Whatever the title, the role of the CRO should be distinct from other executive functions and business line responsibilities, and there generally should be no "dual hatting" (ie the chief operating officer, CFO, chief auditor or other should not serve as the CRO).
+Whatever the title, the role of the CRO should be distinct from other executive functions and business line responsibilities, and there generally should be no "dual hatting" (the chief operating officer, chief financial officer, chief auditor etc. should not serve as the CRO).

 Formal reporting lines may vary across firms and organizations, but regardless of these reporting lines, the independence of the CRO is paramount.
 While the CRO may report to the CEO or other senior management, the CRO should also report and have direct access to the board and its risk committee without impediment.

 Also, the CRO should not have any management or financial responsibility in respect of any operational business lines or revenue-generating functions.

 Interaction between the CRO and the board should occur regularly, and should be documented adequately.

 Non-executive board members should have the right to meet regularly - in the absence of senior management - with the CRO.

 The CRO should have sufficient stature, authority and seniority within the organisation.
 This will typically be reflected in the ability of the CRO to influence decisions that affect the exposure to risk.

 Beyond periodic reporting, the CRO should have the ability to engage with the board and other senior management on key risk issues and to access such information as the CRO deems necessary to form his or her judgment.
 Such interactions should not compromise the CRO's independence.